Condemned At Kangaroo Court

 Can you believe the stupidity of this lot.

-These sick men of Europe think they are gods.
+These sick men of Europe think themselves gods.

 They pillaged the planet and now want